Tokyo Station: History, Architecture, and Must-Visit Spots

 弁天堂 (54)

-In 2003, Tokyo Station was designated as an Important Cultural Property of Japan.
-From 2007 to 2012, the Marunouchi station building underwent preservation and restoration work, restoring it to its original 1914 appearance.
-This project also included seismic retrofitting to meet modern safety standards.
-In 2013, the "GranRoof" was completed, adding a new landmark to the area.
+In 2003, Tokyo Station was designated as a nationally Important Cultural Property.
+From 2007 to 2012, the Marunouchi station building underwent preservation and restoration work, returning it to its original appearance when it opened in 1914.
+The project also included seismic reinforcement to meet modern safety standards.
+In 2013, the “GranRoof” was completed, becoming a new landmark.

 弁天堂 (44)-1

 In 2014, Tokyo Station celebrated its 100th anniversary.
-Throughout its history, it has continued to serve as a crucial transportation hub connecting all parts of Japan.
-Both the Marunouchi and Yaesu sides of the station have seen significant commercial and office building development.
-The "Marunouchi area" has particularly undergone extensive redevelopment, establishing itself as a center for business and commerce.
+Throughout this time, the station has continued to serve as a vital transportation hub connecting all of Japan, with commercial facilities and office buildings developing on both the Marunouchi and Yaesu sides.
+The “Marunouchi area” in particular has undergone significant redevelopment, establishing itself as a center of business and commerce.

 弁天堂 (49)